ietf-wg-cellar/matroska-specification/iana_matroska_ids.md

 an optional Reference to a document describing the Element ID.

 Element IDs are encoded
-using the VINT mechanism described in Section 4 of [@!RFC8794] and can be between one and five octets long.
+using the VINT mechanism described in [@!RFC8794, section 4] and can be between one and five octets long.
 Five-octet-long Element IDs are possible only if declared in the EBML header.

-Element IDs are described in Section 5 of [@!RFC8794] with errata 7189 and 7191.
+Element IDs are described in [@!RFC8794, section 5] with errata 7189 and 7191.

 One-octet Matroska Element IDs are to be allocated according to the "RFC Required" policy [@!RFC8126].